markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 - `.step-info` will be at the very least 70% wide, but will receive any extra space in the container at a 12 to 1 ratio, meaning it'll receive 12x more unused space than it's sibling with a `flex-grow` value of 1

-These properties are difficult to understand at first, but they allow the developer to create a much more fluid layout when they become more complex.
-Could we have used `width` for these instead, of course, but this is a good opportunity for us to use something we haven't seen before (and will definitely see again).
+These properties are difficult to understand at first, but they allow the developer to create a much more scalable layout when they become more complex.
+Could we have used the `width` property for these instead, of course, but this is a good opportunity for us to use something we haven't seen before (and will definitely see again).

 Now we should have a step layout that looks like this: